syarul/keet/README.md

 - built-in observable
 - few APIs
 - immutability(at least control partial DOM mutation)
-- component register/deregister
 - no custom attributes(unless ```id``` isn't present)
 - reactive css and attributes

 To see Keet.js in action visit [https://syarul.github.io](https://syarul.github.io)

 Another sample: live usage at [codepen](http://codepen.io/syarul/pen/LVMdYa)

-Since Keet is a view layer, you can use it with or without other framework.

 ## Getting there
 For starter create a div element in a html template with an id "app".